litdb/litdb.dev/MyApp/_includes/home/install.md

 Same source is compatible with other sync drivers, just replace `@litdb/bun-sqlite` with `@litdb/better-sqlite` to use with [litdb/better-sqlite](https://github.com/litdb/better-sqlite).

-## ASYNC Driver Usage
+## Async Driver Usage

-The same APIs are available for async access to remote RDBMS's like PostgreSQL and MySQL.
+The same APIs (returning promises) are available for async access to remote RDBMS's like PostgreSQL and MySQL.

-This is an example of using the [postgres.js](https://github.com/porsager/postgres) driver:
+Example of using the [postgres.js](https://github.com/porsager/postgres) driver:

 **db.ts**